-Man in fact has learned long ago to manipulate the environment to grow plants away from their natural habitat for the purpose of research, pleasure or food, or for commercial use.
+Man in fact has learned long ago to manipulate the environment to grow plants away from their natural habitat for the purpose of research, pleasure, or food, or commercial use.
 An example is the Hanging Gardens of Babylon.
 One important feature of the Gardens is the provision of irrigation water.

 Another example is the Climatron at the Missouri Botanical Garden in St. Louis, Missouri, USA, with several climates under a 70-foot (21.3 m) glass dome, including tropical climate (Went and the Editors of Life, 1963).
 The tropical banana, which needs at least eight times as much water as that of tomato, has been grown in the desert (Belt, 2010).

-Gigantic trees are often seen naturally growing on open field.
+Gigantic trees are often seen naturally growing on an open field.
 But trees of the same species growing under harsh conditions with scant water and nutrient supply tend to become stunted.
 This interaction of the plant growth factors has been realized many centuries ago and widely applied with awesome effect in the creation of bonsai trees.

-Manipulated by human hands through continuous root and shoot pruning and by growing them in shallow pots, large, gnarled and aged trees in miniaturized form have been created which have lived for generations, even surpassing the longevity of naturally growing trees.
+Manipulated by human hands through continuous root and shoot pruning and by growing them in shallow pots, large, gnarled, and aged trees in miniaturized form have been created which have lived for generations, even surpassing the longevity of naturally growing trees.

 Increased yields have been achieved through plant breeding.
-Essentially it consists of producing new varieties or plant types having genetic constitution that combines desirable genes.
+Essentially it consists of producing new varieties or plant types having a genetic constitution that combines desirable genes.

-Camerarius performed artificial cross pollination leading to his "discovery" of plant sex in 1694 but it was already practiced a long time ago to enhance increased fruit production in date palm.
+Camerarius performed artificial cross-pollination leading to his “discovery” of plant sex in 1694 but it was already practiced a long time ago to enhance increased fruit production in date palm.
 Gregor Mendel formulated the basic laws of inheritance in 1805.
 His discovery provided the fundamentals which led to the advancement of both plant and animal breeding.